Spec Ops: The Line (Xbox 360)

 What Spec Ops does it gives your heart a sense of direction, will you feel anything, or will you just go on without feeling a thing.
 Not many games do this, not many games give your heart a jolt, not many games push you into the storyline without a paddle, you will usually feel a little remorse for a second, and then you will move onto the next title.
 Spec Ops storyline is unique.

-If you enjoyed this Spec Ops: The Line review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Spec Ops: The Line review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!